AlaskaAirlines/auro/src/handoffProcess/development.md

 [link to parent audit if applicable]
 ```

 Github's markdown supports a `checkbox` feature where users of the stories can checkoff items as they are completed.

-The REVIEW and SYMBOLIZING stories will have links to their respective child story.

 ## Expectations

-The expectation of this type of story is that assignees will check-off the items in the lists as they are completed.
+The expectation of this type of story is that the assignee will check-off the items in the lists as they are completed.

-When the story is actively being worked on, an assignee is responsible for updating the label to `Status: Work In Progress` and please make sure that the story is in the `Current WIP Release` kanban column.
+When the story is actively being worked on, an assignee is responsible for updating the label to `Status: Work In Progress`.
+Please make sure that the story is in the `Current WIP Release` kanban column.
 Both these actions can be managed via the controls on the story page itself.

+It is important that these expectations are meet as they are essential to the clear communication of the work status.

 ## Handoff for code review

-When the primary developer has completed their work, they are to create a PULL REQUEST and invite a senior Auro engineer to the review process.
+When the primary developer has completed their work, they are to create a [PULL REQUEST](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) and invite a senior Auro engineer to the review process.

 ## Closing the story